DevEvil99/DevEvilBot-Discord-Bot/README.md

 **Please don't put "Bot Developer" on your discord bio when you can't even download a package 💀**
 # [DevEvilBot 🤖](https://dsc.gg/dbbot)
-**DevEvilBot.xyz is a multifunctional bot that simplifies server management, Created by DevEvil#8745, Also features Games , Fun , NSFW, Music, Anti Raid, Leveling System and much more with over 225 commands**
+**DevEvilBot is a multifunctional bot that simplifies server management, Created by DevEvil#8745, Also features Games , Fun , NSFW, Music, Anti Raid, Leveling System and much more with over 225 commands**
 ### Links 🌐
 - **[Installation](#installation)** ⚙
 - **[Invite](https://dsc.gg/dbbot)** ❤